jfpcalinawan-cloud/GE-IT-Skills-portfolio/README.md

 # Project 4 (MEDIA)
 This project introduced me to interactive design and prototyping by allowing me to create clickable screens and basic motion effects.
 It gave me a better understanding of how user interactions are planned and helped me improve my prototyping skills through hands-on practice.

+# PROJECT 5 (GOOGLE MAIL & GOOGLE MEET ROLEPLAY VIDEO SIMULATION)
+This roleplay project simulated professional communication using Google Mail and Google Meet in a workplace setting.
+It helped me develop better communication, collaboration, and digital professionalism while working with a partner.

 # ♻️ The Davao City Waste Segregation and Recycling Prompt System

 ---